Daniel-Carpenter/Coding-Resources/SQL/README.md

-### Select Name And Ages Only When The Name Is Known
+### Select Name AND Ages Only When the Name is Known

 ```sql